HappyGnome/DCS_Scripts/Readme.md

 E.g. the example above would suit groups with missions not shorter than 30 minutes (`= 2/2 x 1800s`).
 Otherwise, e.g. if groups typically finished their missions in 10 minutes there would be a loose cycle where for about 20 minutes, all 4 groups (two at a time) would finish their missions, followed by a 20 minute delay before more spawns could occur, (i.e. 30 minutes after the first groups finished).

+#### Generating random groups
+ap_utils.generateGroups=function(nameRoot,count,unitDonors,taskDonors)

+`ap_utils.generateGroups` can be used to simplify creating large numbers of groups for the `constant_pressure_set.new` to make it easier to add variability to missions at runtime.

+Usage: `ap_utils.generateGroups(<nameRoot>,<count>,<unitDonors>,<taskDonors>)`
+Where
+`<nameRoot>` is a string used to generate names for the new groups e.g. `"EasyGroup"` to generate `EasyGroup-1,EasyGroup-2,...`.
+This should not clash with other groups in the mission.
+`<count>` is the number of groups to generate `<unitDonors>` is an array of group names specifying the groups to be copied (apart from their mission and tasks).
+I.e. this specifies the strength and unit type etc. **Note:** AI skill will be randomized
+`<taskDonors>` is an array of group names specifying the missions/task lists to give to generated groups

+Returns: An unpacked list of group names added to the mission.
+These groups will be inactive.
+Each consists of the units from a random unit donor with the mission of a random task donor.
+Example: `constant_pressure_set.new(2,2,1800,3600,10,120, ap_utils.generateGroups("Aerial",7, {"EasyUnits-1","EasyUnits-2"}, {"EasyTask-1","EasyTask-2", "EasyTask-3"}) )`